Declow/LEO1-2018-Portfolio-Two/README.md

 lxc.network.link = lxcbr0
 ```

-login as con user and add the two new container
+We then logged in as the con user and added the two new containers
 ```
 lxc-create -n C1 -t download -- -d alpine -r 3.4 -a armhf lxc-create -n C2 -t download -- -d alpine -r 3.4 -a armhf
 ```

-Use lxc-attach to login to container C2 and add the script rng.sh to /bin/.
-Install socat to serve the script to port 8080
+We used lxc-attach to login to container C2 and add the script rng.sh to /bin/.
+We then installed socat to serve the script to port 8080
 ```
 apt add socat
 ```